Eating Disorders and Body Image Issues

 What is an eating disorder?

 Eating disorders are medical illnesses characterized by irregular eating habits and severe distress or concern about body weight or shape.
-Eating disturbances may include inadequate or excessive food intake, which can ultimately damage an individual’s physical and emotional well-being.
+Eating disturbances may include inadequate or excessive food intake, which can impact an individual’s physical and emotional well-being.
 Eating disorders affect all genders and can develop during any stage in life, but typically appear during adolescence or young adulthood.
 In the United States, up to 30 million people are diagnosed with some form of eating disorder, and they have the highest mortality rate among any mental illness.
 Eating disorders commonly coexist with other conditions, such as anxiety disorders, substance abuse or depression.

 What are body image issues?